 The Arboretum has 230 acres of landscaped gardens, natural areas, and wetlands, plus a world-class collection of 10,000 trees, shrubs, and other plants—plenty of material for wide-eyed, hands-on learning.
 All year round you’ll find something of interest along the trails that wind through the park:

-- In winter, visit the Joseph A. Witt Winter Garden to enjoy the fragrances of honeysuckle and witch hazel, and admire paperbark maples and birches.
+Visit the Joseph A. Witt Winter Garden to enjoy the fragrances of honeysuckle and witch hazel and admire paperbark maples and birches.
 The Camellia Collection blooms throughout the winter months.
 And the Pinetum features the great diversity of conifer species.
 Over 200 species and 3,000 individual conifers are featured in the Arboretum.

-Before you get started, the Graham Visitors Center has maps, restrooms, and a gift shop.
+Before you get started, the Graham Visitors Center has an information desk, maps, restrooms, and a gift shop.
 Limited parking is available at the Graham Visitor Center and along Foster Island Drive E. Visitors are encouraged to use public transit.

 - Where: 2300 Arboretum Drive E, Seattle, WA 98112

 - When: Wednesday through Sunday, 10:00 a.m. – 3:00 p.m., with the Arboretum Gift Shop open 10:30 a.m. – 2:30 p.m.
 Note: Hours subject to change.
 GVC restrooms are open 9:00 a.m. – 5:00 p.m. daily, accessible only from the exterior of the building.

 - Website: Graham Visitors Center | University of Washington Botanic Gardens (uw.edu)